County Borough of Blackpool

 (b) give notice to him that the application has been referred to the Secretary of State in accordance with directions given under section 35 above;

-the provisions of the last preceding section shall apply in relation to the application as if the consent to which it relates has been refused by the authority, and as if notification of their decision has been received by the applicant at the end of the said period of two months, or at the end of the said extended period, as the case may be.
+the provisions of the last preceding section shall apply in relation to the application as if the consent to which it relates had been refused by the authority, and as if notification of their decision had been received by the applicant at the end of the said period of two months, or at the end of the said extended periods, as the case may be.

 Power to revoke or modify the consent under the Order

-- 45. (3) Where an authority submit an Order to the Secretary of State for his confirmation under Section 60 of the Act, the authority shall furnish the Secretary of State with a statement of their reason for making the Order and shall serve notice together with a copy of the aforesaid statement on the owner and on the occupier of the land affected, and on any other person who in their opinion will be affected by the Order, and if within the period of twenty eight days from the service thereof any person on whom the notice is served so requires, the Secretary of State, before confirming the Order, shall afford to that person, and to the authority, an opportunity of appearing before, and being heard by, a person appointed by the Secretary of State for the purpose.
+(3) Where an authority submit an Order to the Secretary of State for his confirmation under this section, the authority shall furnish the Secretary of State with a statement of their reason for making the Order and shall serve notice o together with a copy of the aforesaid statement on the owner and on the occupier of the land affected, and on any other person who in their opinion will be affected by the order, and if within the period of twenty eight days from the service thereof any person on whom the notice is served so requires, the Secretary of State, before confirming the Order, shall afford to that person, and to the authority, an opportunity of appearing before, and being heard by, a person appointed by the Secretary of State for the purpose

-- 45. (4) The power conferred by this section to revoke or modify a consent may be exercised at any time before the operations for which consent has been given have been completed:
+(4) The power conferred by this section to, revoke or modify a consent may be exercised at any time before the operations for which consent has been given have been completed:

-Provided that the revocation or modification of consent shall not affect so much of those operations as had been previously carried out.
+Provided that the revocation or modification of consent shall not affect so much of those operations as has been previously carried out.

 Unopposed revocation or modification of consent

-- 46. (1) The following provisions shall have effect where the local planning authority have made an 0rder (hereinafter called "such, Order") under section 45 above revoking or modifying any consent granted on an application made under a tree preservation order but have not submitted such Order to the Secretary of State for confirmation by him and the owner and the occupier of the land and all persons who in the authoritys's opinion will be affected by such Order have notified the authority in writing that they do not object to such Order and it appears to the authority that no claim for compensation is likely to arise under section 164 of this Act on account of the Order.
+- (46) (1) The following provisions have effect where the local planning authority have made an Order (hereinafter called "such Order") under section 45 above revoking or modifying any consent granted on an application made under a tree preservation order but have not submitted such Order to the Secretary of State for confirmation by him and the owner and the occupier of the land and all persons who in the authority's opinion will be affected by such Order have notified the authority in writing that they do not object to such Order and it appears to the authority that no claim for compensation is likely to arise under section 164 of this Act on account of the Order.

-- 46. (6) This section does not apply to such Order revoking or modifying a consent granted or deemed to have been granted by the Secretary of State under Part III or Part IV of the Town and Country Planning Act 1971.
+(6) This section does not apply to such Order revoking or modifying a consent granted or deemed to have been granted by the Secretary of State under Part III, Part IV or Part V of the Town and Country Planning Act 1971.